Iamsurajsharma/Android-Web-Brower/README.md

 Web Browser build in Android Studio.

-It is in Developing phase.
+The app is in Developing phase.

+# **Features**
+ - Browse anonymously
+ - Delete history with one button

 # **Screenshots**